adlnet/xAPI-Spec/xAPI.md

 ###### Voided Statements

 The LRS MUST not return any Statement which has been voided, unless that Statement has been requested by voidedStatementId.
-The LRS MUST still return any Statements targetting the voided Statement when retrieving Statements using explicit or implicit time or sequence based retrieval, unless they themselves have been voided, as described in [the section on filter conditions for StatementRefs](#queryStatementRef).
+The LRS MUST still return any Statements targeting the voided Statement when retrieving Statements using explicit or implicit time or sequence based retrieval, unless they themselves have been voided, as described in [the section on filter conditions for StatementRefs](#queryStatementRef).
 This includes the